elisacaffrey/MiFoDB/docs/source/advanced_use.rst

 1. Identifying and adding prokaryote genomes
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Identification of unmapped prokaryote genomes missing from the database can easily be done using `sylph <https://github.com/bluenote-1577/sylph>`_, an ultrafast metagenomic profiler for metagenomic shotgun samples based on a pre-sketched GTDB r214 database.
 GTDB (`Genome Taxonomic Database <https://gtdb.ecogenomic.org/>`_) is a database which uses RefSeq and GenBank genomes to standardize microbial taxonomy, while incorporating independent quality control checks.
 For more information about GTDB, `see their website <https://gtdb.ecogenomic.org/about>`_.

+The sylph output returns a list of identified microbes and their abundance.
+Comparing the sylph output to the MiFoDB output will allow for the identification of microbes not included in the current MiFoDB database.
+In addition, for ease of use we recommend filtering sylph results to only incorporate microbes with a reported abundance >1% and/or reported presence in more than one sample.

+Details on the use of sylph can be found on their page `Taxonomic profiling with the GTDB‐R214 database <https://github.com/bluenote-1577/sylph/wiki/Taxonomic-profiling-with-the-GTDB%E2%80%90R214-database>`_.

-2. Adding euakaryote genomes
+2. Adding eukaryote genomes
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 3. Adding substrate genomes